Just After Minimum Wage Hikes: Short-Run Labor-Demand Response and Reallocation: Heterogeneous Job-Posting Responses to the Minimum Wage

 While prior studies have often concentrated on sectors like restaurants—where the minimum wage is most binding and effects are more easily detected—we adopt a distributional approach that captures wage and employment responses even in industries with limited direct exposure.
-This enables a more comprehensive evaluation of the policy’s impact across a broader range of occupations.\footnote{\cite{lordan2018people} and \cite{aaronson2019wage} find that the minimum wage reduces the employment of the lowest-wage workers in routine automatable occupations. \cite{dustmann2022reallocation} find that minimum wages could also affect productivity by improving the composition of jobs in the economy and in response to minimum wage increases, small, inefficient firms exited the market, and workers at these firms found employment at more productive firms.
-Also, \cite{forsythe2023effect} finds that there is no heterogeneity across occupation.}
+This enables a more comprehensive evaluation of the policy’s impact across a broader range of occupations.\footnote{\cite{lordan2018people} and \cite{aaronson2019wage} find that the minimum wage reduces the employment of the lowest-wage workers in routine automatable occupations. \cite{dustmann2022reallocation} find that minimum wages could also affect productivity by improving the composition of jobs in the economy; in response to minimum wage increases, small, inefficient firms exited the market, and workers at these firms found employment at more productive firms.
+Also, \cite{forsythe2023effect} finds that there is no heterogeneity across occupations.}

 Figure \ref{fg:wage_distribution_moving_employment_event_staff_cengiz_original_form} illustrates heterogeneous occupation-level responses to minimum wage hikes, revealing distinct patterns across job categories.
 The most pronounced employment losses below the new minimum wage occur in Restaurant, Retail, and Event Staff, where a substantial number of low-wage jobs disappear.
 In contrast, occupations such as Logistics, Customer Service, and Light Work exhibit relatively balanced patterns, with moderate excess job creation at or just above the new minimum that partially offsets missing jobs.
 Professional and Entertainment roles show smaller overall impacts, suggesting limited exposure to the minimum wage threshold.
-Notably, Office Work stands out as the only occupation with significant employment gains concentrated in the higher wage bins, implying that employers may be attempting to upgrade their workforce quality by attracting more capable workers—what appears to be a “quality jump” in response to rising labor costs.
-Overall, these findings suggest that minimum wage increases lead not only to occupational reallocation but also to qualitative adjustments in hiring, especially in tasks related to office work.
+We also observe modest increases in higher wage bins for some occupations, including office work.
+Overall, these findings suggest that minimum wage increases lead not only to occupational reallocation but also to shifts across the wage distribution within occupations.